dekeract01/wavebench/README.md

 ![Fedora Linux performance comparison: time per iteration and iterations per second](https://dekeract01.github.io/images/result_benchmark_comparison_fedora.png)

 The upper panel shows the time per iteration, where lower values are better.
 The lower panel shows iterations per second, where higher values are better.
 The bars are sorted by time per iteration.

+CUDA C++ is still the fastest here, at about $0.767\,\mathrm{ms}$ per iteration and roughly $1{,}300$ iterations per second on the RTX A4000.
+The result that surprised me is the standard-parallelism Fortran version, which came second at about $1.24\,\mathrm{ms}$ per iteration and around $808$ iterations per second on the same A4000.
+I did not expect plain Fortran with `do concurrent` to land that close to the hand-written CUDA C++, within roughly 1.6 times, for that little effort.
+Both of those run on the same GPU, so at least that part is a fair comparison.

+I am not completely sure why the gap to CUDA C++ is there.
+When I built the standard-parallelism version, the compiler reported that it was copying the arrays between the CPU and the GPU around each step, so my guess is that a lot of the difference is data movement rather than the actual computation.
+I have not properly measured that yet, so I am treating it as a guess for now, and it is the next thing I want to look into.

-CUDA C++ is fastest in the current Fedora results, at approximately $0.767\,\mathrm{ms}$ per iteration and $1{,}300$ iterations per second on the RTX A4000.
-The CPU results reflect differences in compiler optimisation, memory access, runtime overhead, and parallel execution.
+The remaining CPU results reflect differences in compiler optimisation, memory access, runtime overhead, and parallel execution.
 These are results for this machine and configuration, not universal language rankings.

 ### Fedora Linux Accuracy Results